colemanator/arcturus/README.md

 // Create the store and pass in the location of the worker file(s) const store = new Arcturus(['/dist/worker.js']);

-// Here we establish a connection with the workers store.establishConnection().then(() => {
+// Here we sstablish a connection with the workers store.establishConnection().then(() => {

   // Subscribe for any changes, this can be done anytime after we create the store